 - Government contracts with private sector

 This website includes a large volume of material that covers many policies and projects.
-The Commission tries to release as much government information as possible, through this website or by request to firstname.lastname@example.org.
+We try to release as much government information as possible, through this website or by request to firstname.lastname@example.org.

 Please check the links above to see if the information you are looking for is already publicly available.

-In addition to the “open access information”, the Commission also proactively releases a large volume of other information.
+In addition to the “open access information”, we also proactively release a large volume of other information.

 Make an informal request

-If the information you require has not already been published by the Commission, but is information which raises no particular concerns in terms of an overriding public interest as to why it should be kept confidential, then the Commission may be able to release such information to you on request, without having to make a formal application.
+If the information you require has not already been published by us, but is information which raises no particular concerns in terms of an overriding public interest as to why it should be kept confidential, then we may be able to release such information to you on request, without having to make a formal application.

-If you think this applies to the information you require, you can contact the Commission by email at email@example.com to make an informal request, or by phone on 9228 4844.
+If you think this applies to the information you require, you can contact us by email at email@example.com to make an informal request, or by phone on 9228 4844.

-Where some information may be released without the need for a formal request, the Commission reserves the right to require an access application to deal with requests for information, particularly if:
+Where some information may be released without the need for a formal request, we reserve the right to require an access application to deal with requests for information, particularly if:

 - there may be significant public interest considerations that need to be taken into account in deciding whether the information can be released, or

-- if you request a large volume of information, or there is another reason the Commission may take a significant amount of time to consider your request, or
+- if you request a large volume of information, or there is another reason we may take a significant amount of time to consider your request, or

-- if there is third party information involved about which the Commission would have to consult with the third party.
+- if there is third party information involved about which we would have to consult with the third party.

 Make a formal access application

-If the information you are seeking is not available on this website and is not otherwise routinely provided by the Commission on request, then you have a right to formally apply for access to specific information.
+If the information you are seeking is not available on this website and is not otherwise routinely provided by us on request, then you have a right to formally apply for access to specific information.

-You can make a formal access application by downloading and completing the GIPA Access Application Form and sending it to the Commission with a cheque or money order for $30 at the following address:
+You can make a formal access application by downloading and completing the GIPA Access Application Form and sending it to us with a cheque or money order for $30 at the following address: